Burton's Gentleman's Magazine: Edgar Allan Poe

 The magazine's most famous contributor and one-time editor was Edgar Allan Poe.
 Poe approached Burton to offer his services in May 1839.
 The June issue of that year included the notice that its owner had "made arrangements with Edgar A. Poe, Esq., late Editor of the Southern Literary Messenger, to devote his abilities and experience to a portion of the Editorial duties of the Gentlemen's Magazine".
 Poe agreed to provide about 11 pages of original material per month and his name was added next to Burton's.
 His role included editing articles and proofreading as well as original contributions like critical reviews.
 Burton offered Poe $10 a week for his services and estimated he would need to dedicate only two hours a day.
 In Burton's, Poe published now several of his own original tales including "The Man That Was Used Up" (August 1839), "The Fall of the House of Usher" (September 1839), "William Wilson" (October 1839), "Morella" (November 1839), "The Conversation of Eiros and Charmion" (December 1839) and "The Business Man" (February 1840).
 Disagreements between the two caused Burton to fire Poe in June 1840.

 Merger

 Burton lost interest in publishing and wanted to return to his drama background.
 To raise money for a new theater, he sold the magazine with its list of 3,500 subscribers for $3,500 to George Rex Graham.
-It was then merged with Casket to become Graham's Magazine, which began publication with the December 1840 issue.
+It was then merged with Atkinison's Casket to become Graham's Magazine, which began publication with the December 1840 issue.
 Burton urged Graham to "take care of my young editor" by rehiring Poe.